ANSI Affiliation

 The ANSI approval process of the CMS™ identifies meaningful job tasks and competencies and provides a roadmap for targeted and relevant professional development.
 In addition, the ANSI approval process contributes to the continual improvement of the contract management workforce and provides a bridge between formal standards and individual competence.

 NCMA’s status as an Accredited Standards Developer and development and maintenance of its standards is overseen by the Standards Consensus Body (SCB).
-The SCB members are appointed for 3-year terms by the NCMA President and they represent all aspects of contract management.
+The SCB members are appointed for 3-year terms by the NCMA Board Chair and they represent all aspects of contract management.

 Standards Consensus Body